ManuelJG1999/ManuelJG1999/README.md

 - **Co-founder** of multiple Web3 projects:

   ### 🚜 [Revolutionary Farmers](https://github.com/Crypto-Jaguars)
   An innovative project focused on **advancing agriculture through escrow services** to financially empower farmers using **blockchain technology**.
+And **first place** in the ETH Pura Vida Hackathon, 2024.

   ### 📚 [AURORA.LA](https://github.com/AURORALAOrg)
   An **AI-powered language learning platform** that integrates **personalized tutoring, blockchain, and advanced NLP** to enhance learning experiences.